inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 In my experience from teaching GF, the most common source of confusion is what you're allowed to do with strings.
 Why is it sometimes okay to use `+`, and other times you get an error about "unsupported token gluing"?

 The short answer is [in the GF tutorial](http://www.grammaticalframework.org/doc/tutorial/gf-tutorial.html#toc67).
-I've written this longer answer, because I've found that many beginners need a longer explanation.
+I've written this longer answer, because I've found that it's often needed.

 ### Restricted string operations